George Henry Murray: Premier of Nova Scotia

 As premier, Murray was a practitioner of brokerage politics.
 His government continued the public works projects of his predecessor, particularly in the area of railways by doubling the province's track mileage within a decade, as well as road and bridge construction.
 His government was instrumental in improving the province's postsecondary education system, particularly in agricultural and vocational education by the founding of the Nova Scotia Agricultural College at Bible Hill as well as the Nova Scotia Technical College in Halifax.

 In 1906, the Liberals instituted prohibition.
 The Murray government also introduced workers' compensation in 1916 and instituted women's suffrage in 1918.

 The Murray government also introduced progressive labour legislation such as the Factories Act in 1908 and the act for workman's compensation for injuries on the job in 1915.
-In the area of public health, thit appointed public health officers, established county health clinics, and founded a research hospital for tuberculosis patients.
+In the area of public health, that appointed public health officers, established county health clinics, and founded a research hospital for tuberculosis patients.

 After almost three decades in power, Murray retired from politics in January 1923.
-He twice declined the offer of knighthood and twice refused earlier offers to join the federal cabinet of Canadian Prime Minister Sir Wilfrid Laurier.
+He twice declined the offer of knighthood and twice refused earlier offers to join the federal cabinet of Prime Minister Wilfrid Laurier.
 He died in Montreal.

-His son George Belcher Murray later served in the provincial assembly.
+Murray's son George Belcher Murray later served in the provincial assembly.